If you have rental property, you need to make sure you have the right business structure to protect yourself and your

 But creating an LLC must be done in the right way to maximize those protections.
 You should not attempt this yourself unless you have previous experience in managing this type of business structure.

 I have years of experience in establishing LLCs for my clients.
 I also have contacts across all 50 states with state-specific knowledge regarding the rules and requirements for setting up an LLC there.

 Depending on the state you live in, you could benefit by making it easier to manage your income and taxes as well.
 With this depth of knowledge, you know you are in the best hands.

-Send me a message at email@example.com regarding your personal situation and I’ll come up with tailored recommendations and an action plan for what you need to do next to further understand the process of creating an LLC in your state.
+Send me a message at email@example.com regarding your situation and I’ll come up with tailored recommendations and an action plan for what you need to do next to further understand the process of creating an LLC in your state.

 An LLC for rental property should be considered vital for anyone who wants to invest in rental property in the US.